vanus-labs/docs/content/cloud-docs/source/shopify-app/setup.md

 ---

-## Step 2: Finish the connection in Vanus Cloud
+## Step 2: Shopify App Connection Settings
 1. Paste the **Admin API access token** into Vanus Cloud.
 ![](images/img_11.png)
 2. Go to your store home page and copy the name of your store.